betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 memory bound, meaning limited by the rate at which can be streamed to the multiprocessors either from main memory or from various levels of the cache hierarchy.
 The roofline model<sup>[8]</sup> is a method for visually reasoning about the way these factors limit the performance of computational kernels.
-By virtue of the GPUs impressive floating-point performance, it is common for GPU kernels in scientific codes to be memory-bound.
+By virtue of the GPUs' impressive floating-point performance, it is common for GPU kernels in scientific codes to be memory bound.
 Consequently, it is often faster to recompute intermediate results than save them for other kernels to use.
-This may help reduce the number of allocations on device memory and the total memory footprint on the application.
+This approach may help reduce the number of allocations on device memory and the total memory footprint of the application.

 Note that the roofline model does not factor in latency, a measure of how long a processor takes